ttrulock1/ttrulock1/README.md

 - 👋 Hi, I’m @ttrulock1
 - 👀 I’m interested in Coding
 - 🌱 I’m currently the lead developer at Freecycle.
-- 💞️ I’m looking to collaborate on Non-profit coding, musical software, and hardware.
+- 💞️ I’m looking to collaborate on non-profit coding, musical software, and hardware.
 - 📫 How to reach me ...

 <!---